← Back to trust

 8. Disclosure and Regulatory Implications

-The staff statement has no binding force, and this Article does not use it as a doctrinal master key.
-Its value is narrower.
-It confirms that current regulatory attention is already moving toward architectural differentiation among tokenized structures.
+Because the staff statement has no binding force, its value here is limited but useful.
+It shows that the January 2026 staff taxonomy had already moved toward architectural differentiation among tokenized structures.
 The Ondo case suggests that one more dimension deserves explicit attention within that broader differentiated landscape: claim order across adjacent token layers.

 That implication is mostly about disclosure.
-Where a governance token is publicly adjacent to product-layer instruments, issuer and ecosystem communications should specify what the token does and does not hold.
+Where a governance token is publicly adjacent to product-layer instruments, issuer and ecosystem communications should specify what the token holds, lacks, and leaves elsewhere.
 Governance rights, fee expectations, product access, redemption rights, and secured positions should not be allowed to blur into one undifferentiated token story.

 More specifically, claim-order disclosure should be compositional rather than atmospheric.
-It should identify, layer by layer, which entity issues the instrument, which holder rights attach to it, whether those rights are contractual, governance-based, secured, or residual, and which adjacent tokens do not inherit them.
+It should identify, layer by layer, which entity issues the instrument, which holder rights attach to it, whether those rights are contractual, governance-based, secured, or residual, and which adjacent tokens leave those rights elsewhere.
 That is a more demanding disclosure posture than generic ecosystem branding, but the Ondo case shows why it is needed.

 That recommendation fits the SEC’s own movement toward architectural differentiation.
-The January 2026 staff statement distinguishes tokenized structures by issuer relation and by custodial versus synthetic model, but those categories still leave open the separate question this paper raises: how rights are distributed across adjacent token layers within a branded ecosystem.
+The January 2026 staff statement distinguishes tokenized structures by issuer relation and by custodial versus synthetic model, while adjacent token layers within a branded ecosystem raise the separate problem of claim distribution.
 Compositional disclosure is the practical answer to that remaining problem.
-It does not replace tokenized-securities taxonomy.
-It supplements it at the point where governance-token adjacency can blur claim position.
+It supplements tokenized-securities taxonomy at the point where governance-token adjacency can blur claim position.

-The point also matters for litigation and enforcement analysis, although the Article does not rest on any single line of case law.
-The post-Ripple and post-Terraform environment remains divided on how to analyze token transactions and issuer representations.
-Judge Torres’s transaction-specific reasoning in Ripple and Judge Rakoff’s rejection of that distinction in Terraform do not resolve the Ondo question for us.
+The point also matters for litigation and enforcement analysis, with case law used as background rather than foundation.
+The post-Ripple and post-Terraform environment, as of the May 4, 2026 review, remained divided on how to analyze token transactions and issuer representations.
+Judge Torres’s transaction-specific reasoning in Ripple (2023) and Judge Rakoff’s rejection of that distinction in Terraform (2023) leave the Ondo question open.
 They do, however, clarify that factual precision about what token holders are told they possess is legally consequential.
 A market-facing story that implies product-layer claim inheritance where no such right exists would raise a different problem from a story that accurately discloses the separation.

 Compositional evaluation is therefore the right regulatory posture.
 Tokenized-finance systems should be evaluated layer by layer rather than by assigning one economic substance to an entire branded ecosystem.
 Ondo’s architecture is an especially clear example of why.